deassain/Mifeng/README.md

 ## Using the script
-When using the script you will have a few options:
+When using the script (run menu.py) you will have a few options:

 ```